It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 3.4.1 Feature level interpretation

-As mentioned, at the feature level, we are primarily concerned with the relationship between a single feature and the target.
+As mentioned, at the feature level, we are primarily concerned with the relationship between a single feature and the target, for whatever features are of interest.
 More specifically, we are interested in the direction and magnitude of the relationship, but in general, it all boils down to how a feature induces change in the target.
 For numeric features, we are curious about the change in the target given some amount of change in the feature values.
 It’s conceptually the same for categorical features, but often we like to express the change in terms of group mean differences or something similar, since the order of categories is not usually meaningful.
 An important aspect of feature level interpretation is the specific predictions we can get by holding the data at key feature values.

 Let’s start with the basics by looking again at our coefficient table from the model output.